DSA Course

 Who this course is for

-• Students who completed AP Computer Science A or equivalent Java/Python experience
+• Students who completed AP Computer Science A or already know Java, Python, or C++ basics

-• Advanced high school students taking data structures or Advanced Topics in CS
+• Advanced high school students taking data structures, algorithms, or Advanced Topics in CS

-• Students preparing for USACO Silver, Codeforces, or LeetCode-style DSA
+• Students preparing for USACO Silver growth, PClassic, ACSL programming, or harder contest problems

-• College students in intro data structures courses
+• College students in intro data structures or algorithms courses who need ethical concept support

 Prerequisites